 • Morion is another variant of this gem.
 It is nearly opaque, ranging from brown to dark brown in color.

 • It is the state gem for New Hampshire.
 There it is frequently found alongside deposits of granite, the state's official rock.

 This variety of gem is plentiful and found around the world.
 Brazilian Smoky Quartz is specially sourced from Brazil.
 This country leads the world in the production of quartz.
 Minas Gerais is well known for the quality of its quartz and is the source used by Shop LC.

-• Typically translucent, color ranges from gray to brown to black.
+- Typically translucent, color ranges from brown to dark brown.